rehierl/node-tree-outliner/3-1-0-design-2.md

 entered.
 Consequently, the node order of a section corresponds with the node order of the tree.

+Note that "subsequent" always is with regards to the node sequence of a tree.

-Note that this statement by itself allows sections to have gaps.
-Consequently, the above statement is not overly accurate.
-That is, because sections do not contain any gaps.
+Note also that this statement by itself allows sections to have gaps.
+Because of that, this statement is not entirely accurate.

 **CLARIFICATION**
 A section is a sequence of strictly subsequent nodes.
-And, because of that, a section is a subsequence of the tree's node sequence.
+Put differently, a section is a subsequence of the tree's node sequence.

-That is, because a section corresponds with the node sequence of a tree, and because a section has no gaps in between any two of its adjacent nodes.
+That is, because a section is a sequence of subsequent nodes, and because a section has no gaps in between any two of its adjacent nodes.